 - + more

-All results are displayed on interactive graphs (can export data as .csv).
+All results are displayed on interactive graphs (can export data as a .csv file).
 In this test, we generated a total of 600 users across two servers.
 Some 18,600 requests were made, of which 99% completed within 7.86 seconds.
 As you can see our test costed us only $0.18 cents in total, making RedLine13 a great way to affordably scale out your JMeter tests.